awsdocs/aws-systems-manager-user-guide/doc_source/create-patching-configuration.md

 1. If you chose **Schedule in a new maintenance window** in step 5, then under **How do you want to specify a patching schedule?**, do the following:
    + Under **How do you want to specify a maintenance window schedule?**, choose a schedule builder or expression option\.
    + Under **maintenance window run frequency**, specify how frequently the maintenance window runs\.
-If you are specifying a CRON/Rate expression, see [Reference: Cron and Rate Expressions for Systems Manager](reference-cron-and-rate-expressions.md) for more information\.
+If you are specifying a CRON/Rate expression, see [Reference: Cron and rate expressions for Systems Manager](reference-cron-and-rate-expressions.md) for more information\.
    + For **Maintenance window duration**, specify the number of hours the maintenance window is permitted to run before timing out\.
    + For **Maintenance window name**, enter a name to identify the maintenance window\.